Past Communities of Practice 2013-2016 Student Projects

 This Chelsea Salon event was hosted by CONS Project London, it included over 60 works by artists from the UAL Postgraduate Community and alumni from UAL and Goldsmiths College.

-Following a conference at Chelsea College of Arts entitled 'Taste after Bourdieu' which questioned the current relationship between aesthetic judgement and social distinction, a team of students came together to interrogate what was discussed and present their own observations through the building of a confession booth.
+A team of students came together to question the current relationship between aesthetic judgement and social distinction and present their own observations through the building of a confession booth.

 Bridging the Divide was a design research symposium and workshop that examined how designers develop and apply design methodologies for interdisciplinary practice in cross-cultural contexts.

-An interactive performance art project which explored the notion of happiness among the students and staff of UAL.
-This was done via interviews and the performative occupation of communal spaces such as college lifts.
+An interactive performance art project exploring the happiness among students and staff of UAL.
+This was done via interviews and the performative occupation of communal spaces such as lifts.

-An international interdisciplinary symposium questioning the role of clothing cultures within the changing transnational discourse of consumerism, sexuality, faith, politics and media technology within the youth in South Asia and the diasporas.
+An international interdisciplinary symposium questioning the role of clothing cultures within the changing transnational discourse of consumerism, sexuality, faith, politics and media technology in South Asian youth.